 French Language Requirements in Quebec

 Candidates wishing to practise in Quebec should know that French language proficiency is required to practise.
 To prove that they meet the standard for fluency in French, candidates must have one of the following:

 - Completed no fewer than three years of full-time secondary or post-secondary instruction in French;

-- a secondary school certificate in Quebec, from or after the school year 1985-86, or
+- A secondary school certificate in Quebec, from or after the school year 1985-86

 - A certificate issued by the Office québécois de la langue française, or a certificate defined as equivalent by the government.

-If you do not meet these requirements, you must pass a French language examination with the Office québécois de la langue française.
+Candidates that do not meet these requirements must a French language examination with the Office québécois de la langue française.
 The examination contains four categories: oral comprehension, oral expression, written expression and comprehension of a text.
-If you pass all four categories, the Ordre des pharmaciens du Québec (OPQ) may give them a licence, providing that you have met all other requirements to obtain a licence to practice pharmacy.
-You can also receive an interim licence if you have registered for but have not yet completed the exam.
-Also, if you do not pass the examination, OPQ will give you an interim licence valid for 12 months.
+If the candidates pass all four categories, the Ordre des pharmaciens du Québec (OPQ) may give them a licence, providing that they have met all other requirements to obtain a licence to practice pharmacy.
+Candidates can also receive an interim licence if they have registered for but have not yet completed the exam.
+Also, if they do not pass the examination, OPQ will give them an interim licence valid for 12 months.
 This interim licence can be renewed under certain conditions.